jeremiah-shaulov/deno_php_world/README.md

 delete obj.this;
 console.log(await php.n_objects()); // prints 0
 ```
-To help you free memory, there's 2 helper functions:
+To help you free memory, there're 2 helper functions:

 1. `php.push_frame()` - All objects allocated after this call, can be freed at once.
 2. `php.pop_frame()` - Free at once all the objects allocated after last `php.push_frame()` call.